fortinet-solutions-cse/postman_collections/README.md

-# SDWAN automation with FortiManager
+# SD-WAN Automation with FortiManager API

 This repository contains automation scripts and Postman collections to automate FortiManager operation for a successful deployment of an SD-WAN configuration.
 This is achieved using JSON RPC API interface of FortiManager.

 ## Files

+Latest version:

-- `Managed_SDWAN_6_4_2.postman.json` - Postman collection for controlled execution
+- `Managed_SDWAN_6_4_4.postman.json` - Postman collection for controlled execution
   of requests.
 Postman supports manual step-by-step execution, as well as batch run.

 ## Use Cases